organicmaps/organicmaps/docs/INSTALL.md

     SPEC=linux-clang tools/unix/build_omim.sh -r

+### Debian Jessie

+Example [Dockerfile](debian/Dockerfile).
+In instruction have been compiled Generator Tool and, for routing indices, OSRM backend.
+I used this command:

+    CONFIG=gtool omim/tools/unix/build_omim.sh -cro

 ### Windows

 We haven't compiled MAPS.ME on Windows in a long time, though it is possible.
 It is likely